======================================================================

 stream of molten sodium; the products (sodium chloride salt and

-titanium particles) is filtered from the extra sodium.
+titanium particles) are filtered from the extra sodium.
 Titanium is

 then separated from the salt by water washing.
-Both sodium and
+Both the sodium and

 chlorine are recycled to produce and process more titanium